 The Town is well positioned geographically.
-The TransCanada Highway and the main CN rail line dissect the Town, we are close to the Greater Moncton International Airport, the ports of Halifax and Saint John, as well as several cities.
+The TransCanada Highway and the main CN rail line dissect the Town, we are close to the Greater Moncton International Airport, the ports of Halifax and Saint John, and several cities.

 2.0 SACKVILLE TOWN COUNCIL